 REALM Project: Happening Now

-Project update: Test 4 announced
+Project update: Test 5 is underway

 Battelle began testing on a fourth round of materials on July 31, 2020.
 Four of the five items in test 4 are similar book materials as were studied in test 1.
 In test 1, the items were laid flat and exposed to air; for test 4 they will be stacked to simulate their common storage configuration in bins, book drops, and on shelves.
 A fifth item, expanded polyethylene foam, has not been tested previously; the foam material will be exposed and open to air for this test, to simulate its more common configuration when used in archives and museums.